LinuxAtDuke/Intro-To-Docker/README.md

 <a name='unit0'></a>
 ## What Is Docker?

+If you go to the Docker website, [https://docs.docker.com](https://docs.docker.com), you'll see a dozen paragraphs explaining what Docker can do and how different techie folks can use it.
+It's worth a read, but when it comes down to it, Docker is really just **containers that run commands**.

 <a name='lab0'></a>
-## Lab 0 - Creating a personal Linux VM and Installing Docker
+## Lab 0: Creating a personal Linux VM and Installing Docker

 1. Using a web browser, go to *https://vm-manage.oit.duke.edu*
 2. Login using your Duke NetId.